The Devil’s Mouth (2026)

 The creature effects are decent, giving Calvin a gliding tadpole-starfish-octopoid fluidity through the thin atmosphere as it chases down its prey.

 As silver linings go, Life is at least good to look at.
 The modeling and effects techs do a bang-up job.
-The International Space Station as both a vast and miraculous piece of technology, and a potential tomb that’s getting smaller all the time.
+The International Space Station registers strongly as both a vast and miraculous piece of technology, and a potential tomb that’s getting smaller all the time.

 To his credit, director Daniel Espinosa handles the effects deftly, but the script by Rhett Reese and Paul Wernick is a lemon, unfolding in all-too-familiar fashion—with one exception.